nhmkdev/cardmaker/README.md

 Google policies have changed around accessing user data and CardMaker had to change slightly to work around the requirements.

 Please use the [1.3.0.0](https://github.com/nhmkdev/cardmaker/releases/tag/v.1.3.0.0) release of the application (changes how Google Sheets are selected).
-If are using an older version with Google Sheets you may run into issues.
+If you are using an older version with Google Sheets you may run into issues.

 You can get the latest information related to the changes here: https://github.com/nhmkdev/cardmaker/issues/123